EvaLok/youtube-slop-block-chrome/README.md

 ## Open Source

 This extension is currently under early active development.
-It will be released once it's available to the general public (currently closed testing only)
+It will be released once it's stable (v1.0.0)